Drafts

 To add multiple drafts to an order:

-- Go to the 'Drafts' page.
+- Go to the 'Settings' page.

-- If the selected drafts belong to different customers, their names will appear in the New Order dropdown.
+- If the selected drafts belong to different customers, click the 'New Order' drop-down menu.
 An order can only be assigned to one customer, so confirm the selected drafts match the correct patient.

-- Select the customer name to assign the order, and you will be redirected to the Orders page.
+- Select the 'Customer' name to assign the order, and you will be redirected to the 'Orders' page.

 -